antononcube/RakuForPrediction-blog/Articles/Robust-code-generation-combining-grammars-and-LLMs.md

 4. If the grammar method fails, an LLM normalizer for user commands is invoked to generate specifications that the grammar can parse.

 5. It is important to distinguish between declarative specifications and those that prescribe specific steps.
-   - The grammar parser may successfully parse most steps, but LLMs may be required for a few exceptions.
+   - For a workflow given as a list of steps the grammar parser may successfully parse most steps, but LLMs may be required for a few exceptions.

 The main trade-off in these approaches is as follows: